MoeMusic/plugin_template/README.rst

    * ``.github/ISSUE TEMPLATE`` contains default issue templates that Moe uses.
 At a minimum, you need to change the url in ``config.yml`` to link to your repository's discussions.

+     * You must also enable 'Discussions' in your repository settings in order for the referenced link to work.

    * Edit the ``SLUG`` constant in ``.github/scripts/prep_release.py`` to be your repository.

 #.
 Setup documentation on `Read the Docs <https://readthedocs.org/>`_.